django-cms/django-cms/docs/tutorial.rst

-From this part onwards, this tutorial assumes you have done the `Django Tutorial`_ and we will show you how to integrate that poll app into the Django CMS.
+From this part onwards, this tutorial assumes you have done the `Django Tutorial`_ and we will show you how to integrate that poll app into the django CMS.
 If a poll app is mentioned here, we mean the one you get when finishing the `Django Tutorial`_.

 We assume your main ``urls.py`` looks somewhat like this::